Push Notifications: Frequently Asked Questions

 How do conversions work with push notifications?

-Conversions are tracked on people, but we indicate which message drove that conversion.
-They're attributed to the last email or message sent before the person enters a conversion segment.
-If you are tracking users performing an action or entering a segment after receiving a push, then the end-user will be marked as converted, regardless of the device we reached them on.
+Conversions are attributed to the last email or message sent, opened, or clicked before the person performs an event or enters/leaves a segment defined in your conversion goal.
+If you track users performing an action or entering a segment after receiving a push, then the message will be marked as converted, regardless of the device we reached them on.

 How do I know if a push notification was opened?

-To do this, you'll need to add some code to your app; first, to detect when it occurs, then to send an event to our API.
-We are not able to automatically track the "Opened" metric yet.
-You'll need to include the
+If you don’t use our SDKs, you’ll need to add some code to your app; first, to detect when an open occurs, and then to send an event to our API.
+To track opens and attribute them to specific notifications, you’ll need to send us events including the